Totontepec Villa de Morelos

-Totontepec Villa de Morelos is a small village and municipality, in the Sierra Mixe district of the Mexican state of Oaxaca.
-It is located some 1840 metres above sea level and some 326 km from the state capital, Oaxaca de Juárez.
-In spite of the Mixe influence, the toponym is Nahuatl in origin, meaning "hot hill".
+Totontepec Villa de Morelos (Totontepec Mixe: Anyukojm) is a town and municipality, in the Sierra Mixe district of the Mexican state of Oaxaca.
+It is located 1,840 meters above sea level and 146 kilometers from the state capital, Oaxaca de Juárez.
+The toponym "Totontepec" is of Nahuatl origin, meaning "hot hill".
+In the local dialect of Mixe the town is called Anyukojm, meaning "place of thunder."

 The town

 The locals, called Totontepecanos, speak Mexican Spanish and the local dialect of the Mixe language.
-Each dialect of Mixe is different depending on the village in which it is spoken.
-According to the 2005 census, the town had a population of 5,626 people.
+Each dialect of Mixe is different depending on the community in which it is spoken.
+According to the 2010 census, the town had a population of 1,801 people.

 The town's most notable feature is a rock that can be seen from nearly every location.
-They call it "La Mitra" (or mitre, in English).
+In Spanish it's called "La Mitra" or "La Peña del Trueno," and in Mixe "Anyukääts."
 It is located at the top of the mountain on which Totontepec is built.
 The locals will scale this mountain to light prayer candles and get a great view of their town.

 Totontepec is home to an unusual landrace of maize, locally known as "olotón", but more commonly described in the English-speaking world as "Sierra Mixe".
 This corn grows aerial roots secreting sugary mucus to feed nitrogen-fixing bacteria, fertilizing itself to thrive in the poor local soil in exchange.

 The municipality

-According to the 2005 Census, the municipality had a total population of 4,780, many of whom were proficient of an indigenous tongue.
+According to the 2010 Census, the municipality had a total population of 5,598, with 98.3% of the inhabitants older than five years of age speaking an indigenous language.
 The municipality covers 318.95 km2.

 As municipal seat, Totontepec has governing jurisdiction over the following communities: